is a Mega Crossover d20 Modern Table Top RPG

 - Rage Against the Author: Some Fictions that have arrived didn't take well to the fact that their lives were… well, fictional… on another universe.
 Some of them have developed a case of this so bad (as in "devolving into an extra of 28 Days Later when close to the author" bad) that there is a term for this: "Authored Rage".

-- Reality Is Out to Lunch: The other half of what the CLULESS Virus did, on top of the multiversal collision (and the Pre-Vanishing survivors were hit with the harshness of it the hardest).
+- Reality Is Out to Lunch: The other third of what the CLULESS Virus did, on top of the multiversal collision (and the Pre-Vanishing survivors were hit with the harshness of it the hardest).
 It never fully came back from it, either.

 - Shout-Out: Multiple: